 Understanding The Mediation Process

-In mediation, we offer our services at every step of the process — from an initial divorce filing to the modification of existing agreements down the road.
+In mediation, we offer our services at every step of the process — from an initial divorce filing to mediating modifications of agreements should circumstances change.

 The Steps In The Mediation Process

-- At our initial consultation, we sit down with both parties and evaluate any existing agreements for divorce, property division, child custody and support, or alimony.
+1. At our initial consultation, we sit down with both parties and evaluate any existing agreements for divorce, property division, child custody and support, or alimony.
 We thoroughly examine the facts of the case while listening to each side to determine what issues need to be resolved.